Call for Papers - 2020 CIBEL Global Network Virtual Conference and Young Scholars Workshop

 - CIBEL Global Network PhD Scholar Prize awarded to the best article by a scholar who is pursuing but has not got a PhD degree on 30 September 2020

 - CIBEL Global Network Young Scholar Prize awarded to the best article by a scholar aged 35 or under on 30 September 2020

-The awards will be conferred to the author(s) of a paper selected by the selection committee of the Conference and Young Scholar Workshop.
-The decision criterion will consider the paper quality.
+The awards were conferred to the author(s) of a paper selected by the selection committee of the Conference and Young Scholar Workshop.
+The decision criterion did consider the paper quality.

 Session Schedules and Registration

 There are five sessions scheduled on the following dates at this stage:

 |Thursday, 25 June 2020||COVID-19: will competition law and policy revert to the status quo?
 Watch online|

 |Thursday, 9 July 2020||The future of international economic law after COVID-19: China and (de)globalisation Watch online|

 |Thursday, 23 July 2020||How can corporate law help under the pandemic?
 Watch online|

 |Thursday, 6 August 2020||The pandemic and investment law: a good or bad coincidence?
 Watch Online|